VHS to Digital Conversion

 Can the video quality be improved at all?

-While the image resolution and clarity cannot be materially increased beyond what was originally recorded, we do offer optional color correction, image stabilization, editing, graphics, format conversion, and audio sweetening services to make your footage look and sound as good as possible.
+We offer color correction, image stabilization, editing, graphics, format conversion, and audio sweetening services to make your footage look and sound as good as possible.
 Results may vary, of course, depending on the quality of the original recording.

 If a videocassette has been stored horizontally rather than vertically, the weight of the iron oxide coating can, over time, crumple the edge of the recording medium.
 This often manifests as "flagging" -- i.e. fluttering at the top or bottom of a television screen when the recording is played back.
 While that and other forms of tape damage are unlikely to be eliminated entirely, we do feed the video signal through a "time base corrector" during the digitization process, which can help reduce image distortion.